- Fertilizer or soil amendment?

 In surface water, low phosphorus levels limit the growth of algae and water weeds.
 However, when the phosphorus content of surface water increases, algae and water weeds often grow unchecked, a process called eutrophication.
 This significant decrease in water quality is a major problem related to manure management in production agriculture and the handling of yard wastes from the landscape environment.

 Popular press articles often incorrectly point to phosphorus-containing lawn and garden fertilizers as the major source of phosphate water pollution.
 Actually, phosphate fertilizers are rather immobile when applied at correct rates to lawn and garden soils.
-Phosphate is so immobile in the typical soil that it generally moves less than one inch after application and thus needs to be tilled into the rooting zone to be effective.

 However, high rates of manure applied year after year will build soil phosphorus content where leaching becomes a water quality problem.
-On sandy soils coupled with high rainfall/irrigation, excessive application rates of organic or manufactured fertilizers may also lead to water quality concerns.
+In sandy soils coupled with high rainfall/irrigation, excessive application rates of organic or manufactured fertilizers may also lead to water quality concerns.

 Figure 1.
 Grass clippings and leaves mowed or blown into the street are the major source of phosphate pollution from the landscape environment.
 Mow in a direction to discharge clippings back onto the lawn and not into the street.